 About half the world’s food is produced by smallholder farmers.
 This is also the situation in this region, where agriculture is predominantly a family business.

 That connection is why we believe smallholder farmers play a significant role in agriculture, and why they should be given new knowledge and technologies in particular.
-We’ve been doing this for years; each season we educate farmers and conduct field trials, to show them the effects of our products and possibilities in agricultural practises.
+We’ve been doing this for years; each season we educate farmers and conduct field trials, to show them the effects of our products and possibilities in agricultural practices.

 Smallholder farmers can become ‘agripreneurs’ who play a role in feeding their families and safeguarding the local food supply.
 That’s why they need access to high-quality seeds and appropriate crop protection options – that’s not something developed and accessible only to large agricultural businesses.